Muhtasim-Rasheed/randommemes-fabric-mc/README.md

   A drink item that gives you speed II for 10 seconds.
 - Firey Wand!\
   A wand that places fire wherever you right-click.
+- /randommemes\
+  A command that can do anything.

 ## Recipes
 I recommend seeing the recipes in the modrinth page.\